White Lantern Corps: Powers and abilities

 Each White Lantern possesses a power ring that lets the user create white energy constructs powered by life itself.
 The original wielder of the Entity, Sinestro, displays the ability to eradicate swarms of Black Lanterns effortlessly and is described as "godlike".
 He also appears to survive a seemingly fatal wound from which he recovers within minutes.
 When Hal Jordan wields the power, he demonstrates the ability to create additional rings and restore heroes claimed by Nekron to life.

 When Deadman possesses a white ring, he demonstrates the ability to resurrect a dead bird.
 He is also able to transform the area of land devastated by Prometheus into a lush forest.
 However, this seems to be the work of the Entity, as Deadman had been unable to access the ring's powers himself.

-Similar to black rings, white rings initially have no charge.
-As the wearer embraces life, the ring rises in power level.
-What happens when a white ring reaches one hundred percent charge remains unknown.
-The only thing known is that the ring as it charged itself gave Deadman the sensation that someone would die.
-As the ring reached 100%, it forced Deadman to meet the Hawks where the ring tasked them with a second labor: to live separate from each other in order to grow stronger.
-However, when Carter and Shiera refused to obey, both lovers were reduced to white dust in the process.

-A green ring can be altered to function like a white ring if the user can master the emotional spectrum.
-This version of the ring is similar to a much more powerful version of the standard green ring, and ignores the Third Army's resistance to Lantern constructs, but displays no other special properties thus far.
-This white ring was unable to perform the resurrection of a planet's worth of beings that had died all at once, but it has not yet been tested on an individual basis to determine if this is a limitation of function or simply scope; Kyle claimed that he can only heal rather than raise the dead, but this may be an assumption rather than a fact.
-He was later able to help Hal Jordan return to life after he was 'overloaded' trying to confront the Sinestro Corps with his new power ring, but it is unclear if Hal was explicitly dead at that point or just on the verge of death.